UNITED REFORMED CHURCH

 The fuzzy blue part is a visualisation of the sound.
 Time runs from left to right and the scale above the trace is in seconds.
 The vertical scale is pressure: you can take that as meaning that the further the trace departs from the central 0.0, the louder the sound.
 The six round buttons towards the top left are from left to right: pause, play, stop, go to the start, go to the end and record.

 This is a very short file.
 For longer files you will need to use ctrl-1 to expand the time axis, ctrl-2 to compress it, and ctrl-3 to return to having the whole track visible at once.
+If you have a mouse with a wheel, using it with shift depressed on the keyboard scrolls through the file, and with Ctrl depressed zooms in and out.

 - Click just to the left of where the sound starts - at about 2.3 seconds